encron/ansible-role-wordpress/README.md

 This role requires a database server (local or remote) such as MariaDB to store the Wordpress data.
 The database service must have a user and password for Worpress which is exactly the same as defined in the variables of this role.

-This role also requires an Apache webservice to be running.
+It's also necessary to have an Apache webservice running.

 ## Defining your database host